hackforla/ballotnav/client/web/README.md

 ## Development quick start

+1. set up your environment variables by:
+  - copying `.env` to `.env.local`
-1. copy `.env` to `.env.local`, get a mapbox token from someone on the team, and add the token to the `.env.local` file.
+  - getting a mapbox token from someone on the team
+  - adding the token to the `.env.local` file.

 2. run `npm install`